Ireland Residential Real Estate Market Analysis

 Tenure Security.
 Security of tenure is effective for four years; during the first six months, the landlord can terminate the leasing contract without specifying grounds but once a tenancy has lasted six months, the landlord can only terminate the tenancy for the next 3 1/2 years citing just causes.

-However, these growth numbers have downside risks.
-First, tax inversions only artificially inflate the size of Ireland’s economy.
 When a corporation’s headquarters become resident in Ireland, all of its profits (including profits generated abroad) are counted as part of the country’s gross national income - which dramatically increases the country’s economic growth without corresponding increases in employment.
-Also, this increases Ireland’s contribution to the EU budget, which is based on the size of a member´s economy.
-The growth figures are also misleading and will create confusion about the real condition of the Irish economy, and increase people’s skepticism with regards to the reliability of economic figures.
+Also, this increases Ireland’s contribution to the EU budget, which is based on the size of a member’s economy.
+The also create confusion about the real condition of the Irish economy, and increase people’s skepticism with regards to the reliability of economic figures.

 Nobel Prize award-winning economist Paul Krugman described a similar phenomenon as “Leprechaun economics”.

-Ireland’s economy has been on an unusual journey over the past 7 years.
+Ireland’s economy has been on an unusual journey over the past decade.

 The country spent around €80 billion to establish the National Asset Management Agency (NAMA) to buy toxic loans, primarily to improve the availability of credit to the Irish economy, and to remove non-performing loans from bank balance sheets.

-By 2011 the Irish budget deficit had fallen to 12.5%, and to 8% in 2012, comfortably within the 8.6% target set by Ireland´s international creditors: the EU, ECB and IMF.
-The budget deficit declined again to 5.7% of GDP in 2013.
+By 2011 the Irish budget deficit had fallen to 12.8%, and to 8.1% in 2012, comfortably within the 8.6% target set by Ireland’s international creditors: the EU, ECB and IMF.
+The budget deficit declined again to 6.2% of GDP in 2013.
 At end-2013 Ireland became the first country to exit the eurozone bailout programme.